EPL-repo/TADs-replication/README.md

 # TADs-replication

-> Data for Puig Lombardi & Tarsounas manuscript: Topologically associating domain boundaries are enriched in early firing origins and restrict outwards replication fork progression
+> Data for "Topologically associating domain boundaries are enriched in early firing origins and restrict outwards replication fork progression"

 ---